 Health Advisory: COVID-19 Guidance for Operators of Individualized Residential Alternatives (IRAs), Community Residences (CRs) and Private Schools Regarding Visitation

 COVID-19 has been detected in multiple communities around New York State.
 Visitors may introduce COVID-19 infection into the facility.
 The New York State Office for People With Developmental Disabilities (OPWDD) is issuing the following guidance regarding visitors to IRAs, CRs and Private Schools and other precautions and procedures such facilities must take to protect and maintain the health and safety of their residents and staff during the ongoing novel coronavirus (COVID-19) outbreak.
-To prevent the introduction of COVID-19 into IRAs, CRs and Private Schools:

 Effective immediately, suspend all visitation except when medically or clinically necessary (i.e. visitor is essential to the care of the resident).
 In addition: